jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

   (b) the building consent lapses under section 52 of the Building Act 2004; or (c) the development or building in respect of which the resource consent or building consent was granted does not proceed; or
   (d) the territorial authority does not provide the reserve, network infrastructure, or community infrastructure for which the development contribution was required.
+(1A) A territorial authority must refund or return to the applicant for a project information memorandum for a non-consented small stand-alone dwelling, or to their personal representative, a development contribution paid or land set aside under this subpart if—
+  (a) the project information memorandum lapses (see section 34A of the Building Act 2004); or (b) the development or building in respect of which the project information memorandum was granted does not proceed; or (c) the territorial authority does not provide the reserve, network infrastructure, or community infrastructure for which the development contribution was required.
-(2) A territorial authority may retain any portion of a development contribution or land referred to in subsection (1) of a value equivalent to the costs incurred by the territorial authority in relation to the development or building and its discontinuance.
+(2) A territorial authority may retain any portion of a development contribution or land referred to in subsection (1) or (1A), of a value equivalent to the costs incurred by the territorial authority in relation to the development or building and its discontinuance.

 ### 210 Refund of money or return of land if not applied to specified reserve purposes
 (1) If a development contribution has been required for a specified reserve purpose, a territorial authority must—